tcolar/album/Readme.md

 Work In Progress, not usable yet.
 *********************************

-A lightweight standalone photo gallery server.
+A lightweight standalone photo gallery server & image processor.

 Features:
   - Lightweight, based flat files.
 No database or complex setup needed.
-  - Responsive : Adapts to mobile devices and such and provides scaled images automatically.
+  - Responsive : Adapts to mobile devices and such and provides scaled images & thumbnails automatically.
   - ....
 TODO ....

 ### TODO: